 When you have already lost your temper:

 4. Apologize– When tempers flare and you know you yelled at Jimmy because of your own stress and not actually the music volume, apologize.
 This can be a hard thing as a parent.
-Admitting you are wrong to the people who you want to think your are always right- well, it’s humbling.
-At the end of the day, apologizing does three things: (1) It models the behavior you want them to display- i.e. you want them to apologize when they have made a mistake (2) It shows them that it is okay to make mistakes (3) It builds trust between your and your child.
+Admitting you are wrong to the people who you want to think you are always right- well, it’s humbling.
+At the end of the day, apologizing does three things: (1) It models the behavior you want them to display- i.e. you want them to apologize when they have made a mistake (2) It shows them that it is okay to make mistakes (3) It builds trust between you and your child.
+Try these 5 tips to stop yelling

 5. Forgive yourself– If you have recognized your error and apologized- then move on.
 Carrying around parental guilt for every little thing we may have “done wrong” is not helpful to anyone.
 We want our children to acknowledge when they make a mistake, apologize, and try to do better next time.
 We need to do the same- for our children and for our own sanity.